Azure/azure-sdk-for-js/sdk/maps/maps-route/README.md

 npm install @azure/maps-route
 ```

-### Create and authenticate a `RouteClient`
+### Create and authenticate a `MapsRouteClient`

 To create a client object to access the Azure Maps Route API, you will need a `credential` object.
-The Azure Maps Route client can use an Azure Active Directory credential to authenticate.
+The Azure Maps Route client can use an Azure Active Directory credential or an Azure Key credential to authenticate.

 #### Using an Azure Active Directory Credential